 The modal verbs can, may, shall and will have past tense forms could, might, shall, and would.
 While these forms are not semantically identical to past tense in main verbs, they function syntactically as past tense in some cases.
-For example, 15a. could be a report that the subject of 15a.

-uttered 15b. as well as 15c.
-This back-shifting phenomenon in indirect quotations is most naturally stated in terms of past tense, since the difference between hope and hoped in 16b. and 16c. is uncontroversially a matter of tense.
+For example, 15a. could be a report that the subject of 15a. uttered 15b. as well as 15c.
+This back-shifting phenomenon in indirect quotations is most

 15a.
-He said he would go.

-15b.
-I will go.

-15c.
-I would go.

-16a.
-He said he hoped to attend the meeting.

-16b.
-I hope to attend the meeting.
+He said he would go.15b.
+I will go.15c.
+I would go.16a.
+He said he hoped to attend the meeting.16b.
+I hope to attend the meeting.16c.

-16c.
 I hoped to attend the meeting.

 Past and present tense modals are grouped together in the same entry with the past and present forms appearing in separate variant= slots.
 The features past and pres indicate the past and present form of the modal respectively.
-These codes also allow SPECIALIST to capture the special agreement behavior of the modal verbs. may agrees with any noun or pronoun subject regardless of person or number as variant=may;pres indicates.
+These codes also allow SPECIALIST to capture the special agreement behavior of the modal verbs.
+May agrees with any noun or pronoun subject regardless of person or number as variant=may;pres indicates.
 Similarly, might agrees with any noun or pronoun as variant=might;past indicates.

-17. {base=may entry=E0039142 cat=modal variant=might;past variant=mayn't;pres:negative variant=mightn't;past:negative }
+'''

+{base=may

+entry=E0039142

+cat=modal

+variant=might;past

+variant=mayn't;pres:negative

+variant=mightn't;past:negative

+}

+'''